 Women and Philanthropy

 The relationship between women and philanthropy has evolved over the past 250 years.
-An early cause that women donated their time to was aiding soldiers and their families during times of war and disaster.
-In addition, assistance provided to widows and children, especially the poor, grew popular.
-Often, wealthy women were devoted volunteers and donors of these efforts in the 19th century.
+An early cause largely supported by women involved aiding soldiers and their families during times of war and disaster.
+Women of the 19th century were devoted volunteers and donors who provided assistance to widows and children, especially the poor.
 An early example of one such organization was the Society for the Relief of Poor Widows with Small Children.
-Established in 1797, it was staffed solely by women, and by 1816, it supported 200 women and 500 children.
+Established in 1797, it was staffed solely by women, and by 1816, their work supported 200 women and 500 children.
 In the early 1800s, the Female Moral Reform Society was established to aid the poor and care for the needy.

-The personal wealth of women is rising, and their volunteer efforts are significant as they increasingly participate on boards and direct fund raising activities.
-Women put their wealth to work for the common good.
+The personal wealth of women is rising, with women holding 40% of global wealth (IUPUI Women’s Philanthropy Institute).
+Women put their wealth to work for the common good and their volunteer efforts are significant as they increasingly participate on boards and direct fundraising activities.
 They bring issues to the attention of the public to help provide awareness, and they actively seek support to improve issues related to their interests.
-They provide services through monetary donations.
 In addition, women make a major impact on the field of philanthropy as nonprofit managers and employees in the nonprofit sector.
 They play a major role in shaping the future direction of the economic, social, and political arenas, as well as philanthropy.

 Ties to the Philanthropic Sector

 Although women are involved in and support a wide variety of philanthropic organizations, most of the support to women’s funds and foundations is provided by women.
 This pattern is most likely caused by the higher relation and empathy women feel toward the cause than men do.
 As the IUPUI Women’s Philanthropy Institute found and explained, “When it comes to supporting women and girls, [women] participants were motivated in part by their own gender-based experiences with discrimination, inequality, reproductive health and education.”